SC disabilities agency director fired without explanation: 'It hurts and nobody’s happy'

 "I'm looking forward to bringing in some leadership that might continue to take us forward," he said.
 "When you have to take action, it hurts and nobody’s happy.
 It's best to do it and get it over with and move on."

 S.C.
-Gov. Henry McMaster axed Amy Cofield as director of the State Accident Fund and called for an investigation into whether she helped steer a $600,000 government contract to her husband’s company.
-Cofield said state procurement officials told her she could to hire her husband, as long as she did not directly influence the process.
+Gov. Henry McMaster axed Amy Cofield as director of the State Accident Fund on Feb.
+8 and called for an investigation into whether she helped steer a $600,000 government contract to her husband’s company.
+Cofield said state procurement officials told her she could to hire her husband for information technology consulting work, as long as she did not directly influence the process.